aperger/app-template/README.md

 Sample application secured with OAuth 2.0/OpenID.

-The build
+The build:

-- The Angular frontend (`app-frontend`) is built into JAR file (`mvn -U clean install`)
+- The Angular frontend (`app-frontend`) is built into JAR file (`mvn -U clean install`), which contains the static resources only
   - configured with `frontend-maven-plugin` and `maven-resources-plugin`
-  - the `index.html` is moved into `/src/main/resources/templates` subdirectory
+  - the `index.html` is moved into `/src/main/resources/templates` sub-directory
-  - the rest of the distributable files of compiled Angular project are moved into `/src/main/resources/static` subdirectory
+  - the rest of the distributable files of compiled Angular project are moved into `/src/main/resources/static` sub-directory
-  - `app-backend` project imports these files as JAR (contains only resources) and use Thymeleaf (`spring-boot-starter-thymeleaf`) to access the resource as view (called `index`)
+  - `app-backend` project depend on this JAR (normal maven dependency) and uses Thymeleaf (`spring-boot-starter-thymeleaf`) to access the resources through a view (called `index`)
 - benefit of this build: the Angular frontend (static) and the Spring Boot application (responsible for security) is bundled into a single deployable solution.
 Not need to deploy these two project separately (as WebApplication and Static WebApplication)
 - The API endpoint is an external micro-service (https://github.com/aperger/service-template)
   - we can access to these resources with access token which is served by the authorization server